John McAfee found dead in prison after Spanish court permits extradition | DW | 23.06.2021

 A court decision issued earlier on Wednesday said the tech entrepreneur should be handed over to authorities in the United States.

-US prosecutors allege the 75-year-old failed to file tax returns for four years, despite earning millions from consulting work, speaking engagements, and crypto-currencies.
+US prosecutors alleged the 75-year-old failed to file tax returns for four years, despite earning millions from consulting work, speaking engagements, and crypto-currencies.

 Since making millions with the antivirus software in the 1980s that still bears his name, McAfee reinvented himself as a self-proclaimed Bitcoin guru.